For 20 years, one popular feature of Columbia University Libraries’ virtual library for

 The site includes links to: Africana library catalogs and archives ; African art and archaeology ; African languages ; African literature ; African studies programs and Universities in Africa ; Business and economic information on Africa ; Climate and environment in Africa ; Electronic newspapers from Africa ; Energy in Africa ; Films from and about Africa ; Health information on Africa ; Human rights in Africa ; Maps of Africa ; Religion in Africa ; and much more.

 Another demonstration of its scope and precision are selected links to breaking and current news analysis from and about every country on the continent.
-Two examples are selections on Kenya and Zimbabwe, where recent political crises since August 2017 have drawn wide international attention.
+Some examples are selections on Democratic Republic of Congo (2018) ; Nigeria (2018-2019) ; Kenya (2017-2018) ; and Zimbabwe (2017-2018), where recent political crises and elections since mid-2017 have drawn wide international attention.

 The first issue of a South & Southeast Asia, Columbia University Libraries Newsletter has been launched.
 Those interested in subscribing to future newsletter mailings, and in viewing archived newsletters, can visit the following link.
 The newsletter will provide periodic updates of South/Southeast Asia library acquisitions and developments at Columbia University Libraries.